Skip to content

 • Early Career Investigator Grant

 The Early Career Investigator Grant (formerly the Liz Tilberis Early Career Award) is for junior faculty (Assistant Professor level) with a strong commitment to an investigative career in ovarian cancer and/or related gynecologic cancer research.
-Support of $150,000 annually for three years, for a total of $450,000, will be awarded to the institutions where the recipients will conduct the research.
+Support of $150,000 annually for three years, for a total of $450,000, will be awarded to the institution where the recipients will conduct the research.
+This grant was created in honor of Liz Tilberis, former editor-in-chief of Harper’s Bazaar and the first president of Ovarian Cancer Research Alliance, who passed away from ovarian cancer in 1999.

 • Mentored Investigator Grant